jeremytammik/tbc/a/1800_helix_3d_viewer.md

 An improvement on the OBJ exporter would be a nice-to-have feature, but your existing exporter does the trick.
 Once I have cooked something up, I'm happy to share my efforts if you're interested.

-Again briefly my use-case: I want to create an add-in that lets the user generate some Revit ceiling geometry, and adjust the position and composition of this ceiling interactively with some sliders and input fields in my addin.
+Again, briefly, my use-case: I want to create an add-in that lets the user generate some Revit ceiling geometry, and adjust the position and composition of this ceiling interactively with some sliders and input fields in my addin.
 This to-be-created geometry depends on existing wall and room geometry in the Revit project.
 As such, in my add-in, I want to preview the to-be-created- ceiling geometry, in the context of the relevant Revit geometry.
-For this I want to import some relevant revit elements into my viewer to display the context, and then display the the to-be-created geometry in that viewer as well.
+For this I want to import some relevant Revit elements into my viewer to display the context, and then display the to-be-created geometry in that viewer as well.
 When the user is satisfied, he can click ok, the preview will close, and the add-in will generate Revit objects according to the layout and settings chosen in the viewer.

 **Answer:** I am very glad to hear that you are able to use the OBJ viewer.